generated-books/cuaderno-de-analisis-de-bioimagenes/_sources/intro.md

 Si quieres discutir las lecciones de este libro Jupyter, tienes comentarios y/o sugerencias, por favor abre un hilo en [image.sc](https://image.sc/) y etiqueta a @haesleinhuepf.

-## Agradecimientos
+## Agradecimiento / Acknowledgements

-También agradecemos a los autores que compartieron sus materiales de enseñanza abiertamente para que pudiéramos reutilizarlos y modificarlos:
+We also thank authors who shared their teaching materials openly so that we could reuse and modify them:
 * Anna Poetsch, Biotec, TU Dresden
-* Dominik Waithe, Universidad de Oxford
+* Dominik Waithe, University of Oxford
-* Guillaume Witz, Universidad de Berna
+* Guillaume Witz, University of Bern
 * Johannes Müller, PoL, TU Dresden
 * Laura Žigutytė, PoL, TU Dresden
-* Pete Bankhead, Universidad de Edimburgo
+* Pete Bankhead, University of Edinburgh
 * Ryan George Savill, MPI-CBG Dresden / PoL, TU Dresden

-Queremos reconocer a las personas que produjeron las imágenes que estamos utilizando con fines de demostración en este libro Jupyter.
+We want to acknowledge the people who produced the images we are using for demonstration purposes in this Jupyter book.
 * Alba Villaronga Luque, MPI-CBG Dresden
-* Alexandr Khrapichev, Universidad de Oxford, Reino Unido
+* Alexandr Khrapichev, University of Oxford, UK
-* Anne Carpenter, Instituto Broad, Boston, MA, Estados Unidos
+* Anne Carpenter, Broad Institute, Boston, MA, United States
-* Anne Esslinger, Laboratorio Alberti, MPI-CBG, Alemania
+* Anne Esslinger, Alberti Lab, MPI-CBG, Germany
-* Daniela Vorkel, Laboratorio Myers, MPI-CBG / CSBD, Dresden, Alemania
+* Daniela Vorkel, Myers Lab, MPI-CBG / CSBD, Dresden, Germany
-* David Legland, INRAE, UR BIA, Nantes, Francia
+* David Legland, INRAE, UR BIA, Nantes, France
-* Jean-
+* Jean-Karim Hériché, Cell Biology/Biophysics Unit, EMBL Heidelberg, Germany
+* Jesse Veenvliet, MPI-CBG Dresden
+* Mauricio Rocha Martins, Norden Lab, MPI-CBG, Germany
+* Nasreddin Abolmaali, OncoRay, TU Dresden, Germany
+* Sascha M. Kuhn, Nadler Lab, MPI-CBG Dresden, Germany
+* Theresa Suckert, OncoRay, University Hospital Carl Gustav Carus, TU Dresden
+* Tony Collins, the creator of ImageJ for Microscopy

+We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy—EXC2068–Cluster of Excellence Physics of Life of TU Dresden.
+This project has been made possible in part by grant numbers 2021-240341, 2021-237734 and 2022-252520 from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.
+We acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus in the programme Center of Excellence for AI-research „Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig“, project identification number: ScaDS.AI

+## License

+All contents of this Jupyter book and the corresponding Github repository are licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and
+BSD3 by the [authors and contributors](https://github.com/haesleinhuepf/BioImageAnalysisNotebooks/contributors), unless mentioned otherwise.

+## Contributing

+Please see our [CONTRIBUTING](https://github.com/haesleinhuepf/BioImageAnalysisNotebooks/blob/main/CONTRIBUTING.md) guide for details.